Burgin’s Yard and Row

 Another of the illegitimate sons was Herbert who in the 1860’s left Ilkeston to join with his uncle John Toplis at Oldham in Lancashire.
 There he worked as a grocer’s shopman, married Ellen Cooke in 1872 and fathered two daughters.

 The youngest of Mary’s sons was Arthur, born in June 1851 and whose father was William Tunnicliffe, the house painter living in Moors Bridge Lane, as a widower since 1843.
-Arthur died in infancy in 1852 as did the oldest illegitimate son, in 1843.
+Arthur died in infancy in 1852 as did the oldest, unnamed illegitimate son, in 1843.

-Charlotte married lacemaker Jarvis Tatham in March 1845 and subsequently never wandered far from home – that is, South Street – eventually dying in Gladstone Street in June 1902.
+b) Charlotte (1823-1902) married lacemaker Jarvis Tatham in March 1845 and subsequently never wandered far from home – that is, South Street – eventually dying in Gladstone Street on June 18th, 1902, aged 78.

-Elizabeth married Lancashire baker James Lowe Crossley in 1849 and moved to Oldham, where brother George was to later make an appearance several years later.
+d) Elizabeth (1826-?) married Manchester baker James Lowe Crossley in 1849 and moved to Oldham, where brother George was to later make an appearance several years later.

-When George Toplis senior died in March 1860, the youngest son, butcher William, continued to live with his mother Ann until she died in South Street in March 1868, aged 72.
-Thereafter he lived with his sister Charlotte and family in Chapel Place, off Pimlico, and died there in May 1886, aged 50.
+h) When George Toplis senior died on March 19th, 1860, his youngest son, butcher William (1836-1886) continued to live with his mother Ann until she died in South Street in March 1868, aged 72.
+Thereafter he lived with his sister Charlotte and family in Chapel Place, off Pimlico, and died there on May 4th, 1886, aged 50.

-Next was Mrs. Farmer, tailoress.
-She kept the boys’ clothes in good order for their parents.
+Adeline points out that Mrs Toplis’s neighbour was “Mrs Farmer, tailoress.
+(7) She kept the boys’ clothes in good order for their parents”.

-Eliza Farmer (nee Wright) had perhaps learned her trade from her first husband, Charles Spencer, tailor of Park Road and then Nottingham Road whom she had married in 1847.
-(Or Charles may have learned from Eliza?).
+Eliza Farmer (nee Wright) had perhaps learned her trade from her first husband, Charles Spencer, tailor of Park Road and later Nottingham Road, whom she had married in 1847.
+Aged 34 Charles died on May 10th, 1852 when Eliza was several months pregnant with their (only?) child Ann who was born on June 2nd of that year.

 Eliza Skevington was the youngest daughter of Robert Skevington and Elizabeth (nee Garton) and married her first husband cordwainer George Cresswell in 1842.